Masih-Saldanha/Arara-Back-End/README.md

   </a>

   <h3 align="center">
-    Certi Amazônia Chat Back-end
+    Arara Back-end
   </h3>
 </p>

 ## Description

-This is the back-end of the application Certi Amazônia Chat.
+This is the back-end of the application Arara.

 ## Database deploy link